archway-network/archway-docs/docs/overview/glossary.md

 ## Block Explorer

-Block Explorers are tools that allow the blocks, transactions, addresses of a blockchain to be searched both in real-time and for historical purposes.
+Block Explorers are tools that allow users to view and search for transactions, addresses, blocks, and other information on a blockchain.

 <!-- C -->